ingeniala/heybluekata/Architecture/Business/Reference/foundation.md

 * Recommendations
 * Trends

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the features of analytics and archiving of the transactional data.**

 ## Notifications

 Notification of the activity in the platform to a user, per instance via mobile or browser.

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the features of notifications through email, web or mobile to the end users.**

 ## Authentication & Authorization

 Authentication and authorization capabilities.
 Including the ability to validate the user credentials with a third party (e.g. oauth identity provider)

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the features of authentication and authorization of the end users.**

 ## Content

 Content management

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the features of content management, mainly for front ends and storefronts.**

 ## Privacy and Security

 Privacy and security management, including GDPR

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the basic features to ensure the compliance with GDPR.**

 ## Foundation - Motivation mapping